bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 The static files are stored in an AWS S3 container.
 The app is served using an API Gateway and code is executed using a Lambda function.
 All records are stored in a DynamoDB database.<br>

 The API is hosted in the eu-west-2 region (London).
 I picked London since this is where most people will be accessing the app from.
+If I had more time Inwould have looked into deploying to multiple regions so that if one was to go down, the app would still be accessible through the other regions.

 The schema for the database is set in the serverless.yml file.
 I used the transaction ID as the partition key and timestamp as the Sort key so that the records could be sorted by timestamp.
+I purposefully ommited DeleteItem as an action for the DB as deleting bank account records would likely not be premitted in a real life situation.

+I also set up the app to be deployed locally on localhost.
+This enabled testing and increased development speed.
 <img src="./graph.png">

 #### Challenges